itsericchau/we-dont-talk-about-tom-nook/README.md

 ## Lessons you learnt

 API keys are not always consistent with keys.
-How to pass data to and from ruby to html.
+Have more than one method to identify items in order for redundancy How to pass data to and from ruby to html.

 ## Features to add in the future
+Fossils page
+Furniture pages
 Edit username
 Javascript DOM manipulation